Ragnar Lodbrok: The Saga of Ragnar Lothbrok

-In the Saga of Ragnar Lothbrok (Ragnars saga loðbrókar) This Icelandic saga, composed in the 13th century, is one of the most detailed sources about Ragnar's life and exploits.
+The 13th century Icelandic saga Saga of Ragnar Lothbrok (Ragnars saga loðbrókar) is one of the most detailed sources about Ragnar's life and exploits.
 It describes Ragnar's rise to fame, his marriages (including to the shieldmaiden Lagertha and the noblewoman Thora Borgarhjort), and his legendary deeds.

 The saga highlights Ragnar's divine connections, particularly his descent from Odin, framing him as a semi-mythical hero blessed with the qualities associated with the Allfather, such as wisdom, courage, and poetic speech.
 The first account of Ragnar in the saga is the tale of Ragnar killing a dragon, showing the close relation between Ragnar and legendary/magical deeds.

 When the Saga accounts Ragnar's death the story also tells "So Ragnar was let down into a serpent-pit, and he sat there a long time while none of the snakes would bite him.
 And some people said, 'This is a great man; no weapons would bite him today, and now the serpents will not bite him.